ILC Dover: Mark III

 The Mark III (MKIII) is an experimental suit that was designed by ILC for use on the space station.
 The suit is a combination of hard and soft elements, designed for pressurization to 8.3 psi.
 Shuttle suits are pressurized to 4.3 psi, and astronauts are required to breathe pure oxygen for several hours before EVA to remove all dissolved nitrogen from body fluids (to prevent "the bends" upon de-pressurization).
 Pressurization to 8.3 psi would eliminate the need for a lengthy pre-breathing time.
 The Mk III has since been used in test programs that study space suit operations in the lunar and Mars surface environments.

 Lunar and Mars suit prototype (I Suit)

 The I-Suit is a lightweight experimental suit designed and manufactured by ILC to be used for high-mobility surface operations in gravity, such as on the lunar surface or on the surface of Mars.
 The I-suit is also being studied for use with next-generation NASA launch vehicles and commercial space vehicles.

 Z-1 Prototype Suit

 ILC continues in their space suit innovation with the development of the Z-1 Suit for NASA Designed and manufactured at ILC Dover's Houston facility.
 The Z-1 is the first suit to be integrated into a suit-port dock mechanism, eliminating the need for an air lock; and reducing the consumable demands on long-term missions.

+Launch, Entry and Abort Suits (LEA)

+ILC provided the intravehicular pressure suit for the Boeing Starliner.
+They also produce a LEA suit for the commercial space market known as SOL.
+This suit is the foundation for which they produced the Starliner units.